u7javed/Bidirectional-Image-to-Image-Translator/README.md

 Python Files
   - models.py
-    - Contains the model architectures described in the ESRGAN paper including the Dense Blocks, Residual to Residual Dense Blocks, Generator, Discriminator, and VGG19 feature extractor (pre-trained model).
+    - Contains the model architectures described in the CycleGAN paper including the Residual Blocks, Discriminator Blocks, Generator, and Discriminator.

   - dataset.py
     - Contains the dataset builder class the seperates segmented data and real data to batched pairs and samples the data based on specified size.